 For me, I’m more of a loaf-purist and like the taste of an unfloured loaf.
 In truth, the flour isn’t a must, so if you skip this like I do in my recipe, it’s not a deal breaker.

 But you will need to prep the baking sheet.
 To do this: add some olive oil to the baking sheet evenly before placing the newly formed loaf on it.
 This helps alleviate sticking and gives the base of the loaf a nice browning effect.

 I prefer a hard crust, so I don’t wrap a tea cloth around the baked loaf once it comes out of the oven, like some diehard soft crust connoisseurs suggest.

 From my experience, I find that a hard crust makes it very easy to cut with a serrated knife.

 Even so, you will need to allow the loaf to cool at least 10 minutes after it’s been taken out of the oven before you think about slicing it.
 And, yes, it will still be warm enough to melt butter.

 If you don’t wait some time before you slice it, you risk breaking the loaf into chunks when you cut it.
 Now that’s not really a problem, but for soda bread enthusiasts, a well sliced loaf is worth the wait.

-What you’ll love about this recipe is that it tastes delicious on its own or alongside an Irish-inspired entree like this recipe for Fried Cabbage with Sausage and Potatoes.
+What you’ll love about this recipe is that it tastes delicious on its own or alongside an Irish-inspired entree like this recipe for Cabbage Sausage and Potato Soup.

 So what are you waiting for?
 Give this Herbed Irish Soda Bread recipe a try.
 You won’t be disappointed.
 Enjoy!